GameDevTecnico/cubos-blog/content/0-2-and-coffee-n-jam.rst

 Observers :dim:`(@RiscadoA)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Very often while working with **CUBOS**, we find the need to react to the addition and removal of components in entities.
+Very often while working with **Cubos**, we find the need to react to the addition and removal of components in entities.
 One use case, for example, is setting up the AABB of an entity when we add a collider to it.
 Previously, we had to manually implement this logic, for example, by adding a flag to the collider which was initially ``false``, and having a system initializing all colliders with the flag set to ``false``.